codewithkyle/react-craft3-prototype/README.md

 cd .. && npm run build && npm run preview
 ```

-10. Signup for an account, emails are not validated
+10. Sign up for an account, emails are not validated

 ## Design